-With the exception of appraisal trainees, each person signing the appraisal report and/or the Appraisal's Certification must be a General Certified Appraiser in the State in which the Property is located and, by signing the Appraisal, accepts full responsibility for the contents, analyses and conclusions of the Appraisal.
+Each person signing the appraisal report and/or the Appraisal's Certification will be deemed to have accepted full responsibility for the contents, analyses and conclusions of the Appraisal.

 Refer to Section 60.4(b) for requirements regarding the co-signing of an Appraisal by an appraisal trainee.